 The Alligator's Habitat in North Carolina

 In North Carolina, alligators are primarily found in the coastal plain region, east of Interstate 95.
 This area provides the warm, slow-moving waters and dense vegetation that alligators need to thrive.
 The Albemarle and Pamlico Sounds, along with their associated rivers and creeks, are prime alligator habitat.
-Swamps, marshes, and cypress forests also provide ideal conditions for these reptiles.
+So naturally, swamps, marshes, and cypress forests also provide ideal conditions for these reptiles.
 Alligators dig dens in the banks of waterways, which they use for shelter and nesting.

 Conservation and Management